Banking, Money and Taxes in Bahrain

 - Fixed-deposit accounts are ideal for long-term savings.
 These accounts offer competitive, fixed interest rates for a fixed period of time; however, account holders will have little or no access to funds until the investment has matured.
 A significant minimum initial deposit will be required to set up the account.

 Incurring debt in Bahrain

-While expats who incur debt in Bahrain aren't in danger of facing jail time, like in the neighbouring UAE, they are legally liable to be banned from travel.
+While expats who incur debt in Bahrain are not in danger of facing jail time, as is the case in neighbouring UAE, they could be banned from travel.
 Furthermore, expats who have an active travel ban against them are barred from work permit or residence permit approval.